 Conducting a case study is hard work.
 Sometimes, it is so small, it could be done in days, but on other occasions, it takes weeks to document and compile all the data.
 It involves going on-site, meeting and taking to people, lots of traveling, plenty of photography, and some fun.
 It is the most important of assignments you might get as an architectural students.

 This is where you learn from reality, actual stuff, as opposed to only theoretical knowledge.
+When I was learning law I took every chance I could get to learn from people actually doing the work I was aiming for, yes I did “donate” many hours to Winters & Yonker, P.A., but in the end is was worth every minute.
 Looking at places first hand and documenting information would give you many insights and ideas and let you peek into the minds of professional architects and designers who have used years of experience and improvisation to design and create incredible structures.

 Case studies of some of the famous Structures mentioned below: